morrijr/node-red-contrib-nanoleaf-aurora/README.md

 * Power; switch on/off
 * Power status; on/off

+## Changes ahead ##

+Since the library [nanoleaf-aurora-client](https://github.com/darrent/nanoleaf-aurora-api/blob/master/README.md) this project uses is no longer under active development I'll be removing the dependency at some point.
+Probably by reimplementing it directly.

 ## Changelog ##

+### 0.0.5 (2019.02.22)
+- Additional color options

 ### 0.0.4 (2019.02.02)
 - Added color node [requested](https://github.com/morrijr/node-red-contrib-nanoleaf-aurora/issues/1) by arrichter